Introduction to Human Action Under Uncertainty

 Course Contents

-Thriving in today's uncertain and complex world requires understanding human behavior as embedded in interconnected, self-organizing systems.
-This course integrates behavior change science, complex systems science, and sense-making, offering frameworks and methods to effectively navigate this complexity.
+Today, while our knowledge expands faster than ever, our ability to anticipate and respond to challenges or opportunities often falls short.
+Thriving in an increasingly complex and uncertain world requires understanding human behavior as part of interconnected systems.
+This course integrates behavioral science, complex systems thinking, and sense-making, offering practical frameworks and methods to navigate modern complexity effectively.

-This course offers a practical introduction to these concepts and tools.
-You will learn to transform your approach to behavior change, ask insightful questions, and take more effective actions in an uncertain world.
+This course offers a practical introduction to theoretical concepts and actionable tools.
+You’ll gain access to lectures that explore human behavior in complex systems, supplemented by weekly discussions that reinforce key ideas and introduce hands-on tools.
+This combination of understanding and practice will transform your approach to behavior change, help you ask insightful questions, and guide you toward taking more effective actions in an uncertain world.

-Join a pioneering community of diverse change-makers to tackle real-world complexity.
-You will develop a sharper analytical lens and a broader skill set for understanding and influencing systems, empowering you to adapt and thrive in a rapidly evolving world.
+Join a pioneering community of diverse change-makers to address real-world complexity.
+You’ll sharpen your analytical lens, expand your skill set for understanding and influencing social systems, and empower yourself to adapt and thrive in a rapidly evolving world.

 Here’s What You’ll Learn